Cybersecurity Risk Management: Frameworks, Plans, and Best Practices

 Navigating the complexities of cybersecurity risk management in the modern landscape

-Managing risk across the enterprise is harder than ever today.
-Modern security landscapes change frequently, and the explosion of third-party vendors, evolving technologies, and a continually expanding mine-field of regulations challenge organizations.
-The COVID-19 pandemic and recession have further raised the bar for security and compliance teams by creating more responsibility while diminishing resources.
+Managing risk across the enterprise is more complicated than ever today.
+Modern security landscapes change frequently, and the explosion of third-party vendors, evolving technologies, and a continually expanding minefield of regulations challenge organizations.

-With this backdrop, it’s become critical for your organization to employ a Risk Management Process.
+With this backdrop, it has become critical for your organization to implement a Risk Management Process.
 Identify and assess to create your risk determination, then choose a mitigation strategy and continually monitor your internal controls to align with risk.
 Keep in mind that re-assessment, new testing, and ongoing mitigation should always play a prominent role in any risk management initiative.